-Jim Dinning is a business executive and former politician.
-He serves as Chair of Russel Metals Inc and The Western Investment Company of Canada Ltd., both TSX-listed companies.
+Jim Dinning is a business executive and former Alberta cabinet minister.
+He serves as Chair of Russel Metals Inc. and The Western Investment Company of Canada Ltd., both TSX-listed companies.
 Mr. Dinning is Chair of Heritage Royalty’s Advisory Board, an OTPP-owned entity.
-For the last twelve years, he has served as the lead faculty member of the Max Bell Public Policy Training Institute.

 Mr. Dinning was Chancellor of the University of Calgary from 2010 to 2014 and was honored with the Chancellor Emeritus designation as he completed his four-year term.

-Prior to his business career, Jim served in the Alberta government as a deputy minister and staff person.
-Elected MLA in 1986, he served as a cabinet minister for eleven years including four plus years as Minister of Education and later as Provincial Treasurer.
+Prior to his business career, Mr. Dinning served in the Alberta government as a deputy minister.
+Elected MLA in 1986, he served as a cabinet minister for eleven years, including four plus years as Minister of Education and later as Provincial Treasurer.

-In 2015, Mr. Dinning was appointed a Member of the Order of Canada and was named a Fellow of the Institute of Corporate Directors.
+Mr. Dinning is a Member of the Order of Canada and a Fellow of the Institute of Corporate Directors.